|Photo: Teece Aronin|

 Her mother's bag had apparently butt-dialed Lucy.
 Assuming that were true, the women were probably at Jo-Jo's or Aunt Zelda's.
 If they were at Jo-Jo's, they were gathered around Jo-Jo's glass-top wrought iron dining table, always splattered with wet rings because Jo-Jo didn't know what a coaster was.

 If they were at Aunt Zelda's, they were sitting at the 1940's era enamel kitchen table that had been Lucy's grandmother's.
 The table had caused a huge fight between Darlene and Zelda when Darlene accused Zelda of practically snatching it out from under the bowl of oatmeal that was on it when their mother fell during breakfast and never got up.
-Darlene had said the oatmeal wasn't even cold yet.
+Darlene had said the oatmeal, like the body, wasn't even cold yet.